 Complete the following steps to configure the IP address from the front panel.
 If an IP address has not been configured, the front panel displays No IP.
 If the system is plugged in and powered off, the LCD screen displays ExtraHop.

-- Wait to be redirected to the Net screen.
-Repeat steps 2-6 to set IP addresses for the netmask, gateway, and up to two DNS servers.
+- Wait a moment to be redirected to the Net screen.
+Repeat the actions above to set the mask, gateway, and up to two DNS servers.

-After you configure an IP address for the Explore appliance, you can log into the Explore Admin UI through the following URL: https://<explore_ip_address> and complete the following recommended procedures.
+After you configure an IP address for the Explore appliance, log into the Explore Admin UI, https://<explore_ip_address>, and complete the following recommended procedures.

 - Review the license agreement, select I Agree, and then click Submit.